-The Company has evaluated for subsequent events through July 2, 2021, the date these financial statements were issued.
+The Company has evaluated for subsequent events through August 20, 2021, the date these financial statements were issued, and, solely with respect to the stock split noted below, through October 1, 2021.
+Except for the matters disclosed below, no other items require disclosure.